jaymarichua/quant-q-a/psychometric.md

-Psychometric tests can be practiced for; here is a few pieces of information on these types of tests that may be encountered in a quant interview.
+Psychometric tests can be practiced for; here are a few pieces of information on these types of tests that may be encountered in a quant interview.

 <h6>Time management and Multi-tasking</h6>